seven-hills-technology/seven-hills-technology.github.io/development.md

         </div>
     </div>
     <div class="sh-description">
-        Project Teams get you from point A to point B. Know exactly what you need?
-Our Project Teams will make sure you get there smoothly, cost-effectively, and with the highest-quality end product.
+        Trusting Seven Hills Technology to help with your business or organization’s solution doesn’t mean you are left out of the development process!
+In fact, our most successful clients are those organizations and people who consider us a partner.
+Our Project Teams will make sure you understand the process, have the opportunity to provide feedback along the way, and get to a final product smoothly, cost-effectively, and with the highest-quality solutions.
     </div>
 </section>

 <div class="sh-band-flair dark-top"></div>
 <section class="sh-dark-band">
-    <h2 class="sh-dark-band-header">How It Works</h2>
+    <h2 class="sh-dark-band-header">What to Expect in Custom Development:</h2>
     <div class="steps">
         <div class="step">
             <div class="step-number">1</div>
             <div class="step-title">Discover</div>
             <div class="step-caption">
-                We learn where you are, and where you want to be.
+                You share where your business is and, in turn, where you’d like to be in the future.
             </div>
         </div>
         <div class="step">
             <div class="step-number">2</div>
             <div class="step-title">Define</div>
             <div class="step-caption">
-                We’ll help you define each specific task that needs to be done.
+                We’ll outline and define each specific task that needs to be done to meet the goals of the project.
             </div>
         </div>
         <div class="step">
             <div class="step-number">3</div>
             <div class="step-title">Refine</div>
             <div class="step-caption">
-                We walk back to the start, and make sure everything is covered.
+                With your guidance and review, we walk back to the start of the process and make sure everything is covered.
             </div>
         </div>
         <div class="step">
             <div class="step-number">4</div>
             <div class="step-title">Design</div>
             <div class="step-caption">
-                We show you exactly how your end product is going to look and function.
+                You test and review our proposed solution, and we’ll show you exactly how your end product is going to look and function.
             </div>
         </div>
         <div class="step">